smalltalk-ai/botpress-messenger/README.md

 To setup connexion of your chatbot to Messenger, you need to fill the connexion settings directly in the module interface.
 In fact, you only need to follow these 5 steps and your bot will be active.

-All the information filled in the UI are store into the database.If you want, you can change your information directly into your database.
-You can have more information [here](https://github.com/botpress/botpress/blob/master/docs/modules/how-to-configure-my-module.md#where-is-the-configuration-saved--is-the-configuration-persisted-in-database)

 <img alt='Connexion settings' src='assets/connexion-settings.png' width='700px'/>

 ##### 1. Create a [**Facebook page**](https://www.facebook.com/pages/create) and a [**Messenger application**](https://developers.facebook.com).